LUCIT-Systems-and-Development/unicorn-fy/README.md

 # UnicornFy
-Unify received data from crypto exchanges
+Unify received data from crypto exchanges.

 [UnicornFy](https://github.com/unicorn-data-analysis/unicorn_fy) is a side project of [UNICORN Binance WebSocket API](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api) but can be used